 The salicylates in the body reduce as it is broken down by the body and excreted by the kidneys which removes it from the body system.

-☕ BUT... in the meanwhile some more salicylates is eaten- this time in the guise of a nice warm cup of tea.
+☕ BUT... in the meanwhile some more salicylates are eaten- this time in the guise of a nice warm cup of tea.
 Tea is very high in salicylates.
 The level in the body rises, but not enough to hit the threshold... so no symptoms triggered.
 The body salicylate levels reduce as the salicylate is excreted, but each time the level it drops to is just a LITTLE BIT HIGHER THAN BEFORE!

-🥑 Next on the scene is a nice ripe and mashable avocado and the salicylates dutifully rise, and ALMOST touches the threshold, but not quite.
+🥑 Next on the scene is a nice ripe and mashable avocado and the salicylates dutifully rise, and ALMOST touch the threshold, but not quite.
 Salicylate levels again fall away but the base level is now quite high.

 🍅 Another tomato, and - BANG-the threshold is hit and the symptoms occur with a vengeance 💣💣💣💣💣